PaarthB/Jet-Moisture-in-Air/README.md

 # Jet-Moisture-in-air
-Shows a 3D Jet Model differently warmed up in due to presence at different heights.
+Shows a 3D Jet Model differently warmed up due to presence at different heights.